byacoubi/nodeorder/README.txt

 *******************************************************
     README.txt for nodeorder.module for Drupal
 *******************************************************

-This module was developed Funny Monkey to give users an easy way to order nodes within their taxonomy terms.
+The nodeorder module gives users an easy way to order nodes within their taxonomy terms.

 By default, the taxonomy module orders listings of nodes by stickiness and then by node creation date -- most recently posted nodes come first.

 The nodeorder module gives the user the ability to put nodes in any order they wish within each category that the node lives.

-INSTALLATION:
+There are two ways that a user can order nodes within a category.
+The first is to use the "move up" and "move down" links that can be configured to appear on each node (especially useful when looking at lists of taxonomy terms).
+The second is to use drag and drop, which appears on the administrative listings of nodes in a category.

+To install the nodeorder module:

-Put the nodeorder directory in your modules directory.
+- Put the nodeorder directory in your modules directory.
-Enable it via admin/modules.

-CONFIGURATION:
+- Navigate to administer --> modules, and enable the nodeorder module.
+- Navigate to administer --> access control, and assign one or more roles the right to "order nodes within categories."

-You may turn on "orderability" on a per-vocabulary basis by visiting your vocabularies' administration pages (admin/taxonomy).
+- You may turn on "orderability" on a per-vocabulary basis by visiting your vocabularies' administration pages (admin/taxonomy).
 This module adds a checkbox on the "edit vocabulary" page titled "Orderable" -- it defaults to being unchecked.
 After checking this box and saving your changes, you'll be able to order nodes that are classified in this category.

-You will also need to visit admin/access to give any roles rights to "order nodes within categories".

-USAGE:

-Users with the ability to "order nodes within categories" will see a link attached to every node that is classified in an orderable vocabulary.
-There is a "move up" and a "move down" link for each term in the vocabulary that the node lives in.
+- In order to use drag and drop node ordering feature, install the
+<a href="http://drupal.org/project/spajax">S/P Ajax</a> module.
+Follow the
+S/P Ajax installation instructions and test S/P Ajax to make sure it's working.
+S/P Ajax will ask you to install
+<a href="http://script.aculo.us/downloads">Scriptaculous</a> -- it might
+sound daunting, but it's actually pretty simple.
+- To use drag and drop node ordering, you will find a tab called "order nodes" on any admin/taxonomy/VID pages where the vocabulary has been set to orderable.

 TECHNICAL NOTES: